 Eastern time zone home hours during week days: 9 AM – 5PM EST. Application failure is first investigated each week day.
 Normal site operations during week days between 8 AM – 8 PM EST, which enables nationwide reach; outside site operations hours, the database downloadable content is accessible and support tickets can be created.
 Embedded analysis tools are disabled outside this period.
 Although, support ticket resolution will occur the following week day.
 This permits downtime for operations, for archiving purposes and for automated ETL processes for the source files.

 Describe design decisions on backup and restoration including data and process distribution strategies, permissible actions during backup and restoration, and special considerations for new or non-standard technologies such as video and sound.
 Describe the impact this maintenance will have on availability.

+Backups and restorations are handled by Digital Ocean

+Daniel: In case of a structured database which will be the backup policy in place. = depends on Provider we’ll chose (Pawel?)

 Describe design decisions on data reorganization (i.e., repacking, sorting, table and index maintenance), synchronization, and consistency, including automated disk management and space reclamation considerations, optimizing strategies and considerations, storage and size considerations (e.g., future expansion), and population of the database and capture of legacy data.
 Describe the impact this maintenance will have on availability.

+Digital Ocean, uses RAM on the virtual machine and SSD for storage.
+With weekly updates our data is considered warm.

+Daniel : "Describe design decisions on data reorganization" is if the data will be stored as SSD or HDD, RAM, data heat (hot warm cold), and if you guys have some policies on moving data from "hot" to "warm" type of storage, is it expected to have a stop on the application to do so?

 Describe design decisions to support purging and/or archiving of data to ensure performance and storage objectives are met.
 Describe the impact this maintenance will have on availability.
 Describe any needs to recall archived data back into the database.

-10 years history
+Since we have low volume and plan to keep 10 years history, no data need to be archived.

 Detailed Database Design